IIvanina/React-Project/README.md

-# Hair Salon SPA App
+# Haircut SPA App

-Welcome to the Hair Salon SPA App, a single-page application (SPA) designed for managing bookings and services at a hair salon.
+Welcome to the Haircut SPA App, a single-page application (SPA) designed for managing bookings and services at a hair salon.
 This app allows users to browse available services, make reservations, and manage their bookings seamlessly.

 ## Features